robotframework/SeleniumLibrary/docs/extending/EXTENDING_SELENIUMLIBRARY.rst

 chapter also apply when extending the SeleniumLibrary.
 There are two different ways to extend the SeleniumLibrary.

-1) Create a library which also the contains existing SeleniumLibrary keywords, example by using `inheritace`_.
+1) Create a library which also the contains existing SeleniumLibrary keywords, example by using `inheritance`_.
 2) Create library which contains only new keywords.

 When creating a library, which also includes the existing SeleniumLibrary keywords, there are